hafidaso/Predicting-Industrial-Machine-Downtime-Level-3/README.md

 - **Cutting(kN):** Cutting force of the tool.
 - **Downtime:** Indicator of whether the machine was down (Machine_Failure) or not (No_Machine_Failure) on the given day.

-## Project Structure
-- `data/`: Contains the `machine_downtime.csv` dataset.
-- `notebooks/`: Jupyter notebooks for data exploration, model development, and evaluation.
-- `models/`: Saved models and their parameters.
-- `reports/`: Generated plots and figures from the analysis.
-- `README.md`: Project overview and instructions.
-- `requirements.txt`: List of required Python packages.

 ## Data Exploration and Preprocessing
 ### Data Loading and Overview